kaspeak/Kaspeak/README.md

 ## Disclaimer

 - Kaspeak is fully decentralized and uses publicly available Kaspa TN11 nodes.
-- We cannot control, remove, or modify any data transmitted in the block DAG.
+- We cannot control, remove, or modify any data transmitted in the blockdag.
 - We have no servers and do not store any of your data; however, please maintain discretion and refrain from using this decentralized service to place illegal information or advertising.

 ---